widdowquinn/find_differential_primers/README.md

 ### 3. Defining CDS features on each genome (optional)

 For prokaryotic genomes, we can use a genecaller to predict gene features with the `pdp filter --prodigal` command.
-This generates ba GFF file describing CDS feature locations on each genome, and FASTA files of the CDS sequences.
-In the primer design stage, we can take CDS locations into account to retain only primers that amplify within CDS regions (assuming greater sequence conservation in CDS regions).
+This generates a `GFF` file describing CDS feature locations on each genome, and `FASTA` files of the CDS sequences.
+This can be useful because, in the primer design stage, we can take CDS locations into account to retain only primers that amplify within CDS regions.

 To use the genecaller, we must provide an appropriate config file (the `fixed.json` config file), and the path to a new config file that will contain information about the predicted features (we'll call this `fixed_with_features.json`).
 We will tell `prodigal` to place the predicted gene locations in the subdirectory `tests/walkthrough/prodigal`: